tlack/xxl/README.md

 Work in progress on these:

-- Interpreter speed and memory leaks
+- Interpreter speed and memory leaks.
+These are at times severe.

+- The interpreter still recurses too much in some scenarios, even though its main loop is self-managed on the heap.
+C call stack depth gets too deep.
+I have a simple plan to resolve this, but it requires a (much needed) rewrite to `applyexpr()`, which can be thought of as the interpreter loop.

 - The join verb (`,`) is still finnicky about joining like-types of data with general lists.
 In particular, I often find myself a bit puzzled by results like `['a,2],3` - should this be a two-item list with two items in the first sublist, or a three element list?
 Before you answer, consider `['a,2] as 'q;q,3`.
 When in doubt, build parts separately and combine.

+- You can't name a variable you define `x` or `y`, since the interpreter treats those specially.
+There's no real reason for this other than the idea that it's faster to resolve this short literal symbol manually using what we know about the calling frame, rather than setting it as a regular variable in the dictionary that is used by the context to resolve symbols.
+The setting part works, it's just resolving `x` afterward doesn't consider the dictionary.

 ## Open questions